phong-l/Twitter-Bot/README.md

 # Twitter-Bot
 Bot to pull data from opensea's api and tweet info related to sales.

-To use, clone and create a .env file with the following from twitter (without the <>'s):\
+To use, clone and create a .env file with the following keys from the official twitter developer panel (without the <>'s):\
 ACCESS_TOKEN=<> \
 ACCESS_TOKEN_SECRET=<> \
 CONSUMER_KEY=<>\